TintZaw89/selenium_batch_upload/README.md

-Balance Adjust in Batch || Batch Recharge
+Batch Balance Adjust || Batch Recharge

 --version 1.0 (Put all files together inside a folder) P.S.
 This automation process has buggy and not stable :P. Use it with your own risk.